-- 1. Option processing must take place before the system is instantiated. - 2.
-An implementation must be able to create a system when the entire options portion of the request is empty or omitted. - 3.
-To be "understood", an option must be processed in accordance with the specification of that option. - 4.
-Any option that is marked mustUnderstand="true" MUST be understood.
-If not, the Fault "not-understood" must be raised, identifying the particular option by its URI in the body of the fault.

-- 5. Implementations must not raise this fault when they do not understand any options that are marked mustUnderstand="false", or for which there is no mustUnderstand attribute.
-These must be ignored. - 6.
-Duplicate options must cause the operation to be rejected with a bad-argument fault.
+- 1 Option processing must take place before the system is moved to the running state. - 2 An implementation must be able to deploy a system when the entire options portion of the request is empty or omitted. - 3 Any option that is marked mustUnderstand="true" MUST be understood.
+If not, the Fault "not-understood" must be raised, identifying the particular option by its URI in the extraData field of the fault. - 4 Implementations must not raise this fault when they do not understand any options that are marked mustUnderstand="false", or for which there is no mustUnderstand attribute.
+These must be ignored. - 5 Duplicate options must cause the operation to be rejected with a bad-argument fault, identifying the particular option by its URI in the extraData field of the fault.

-6 Deployment API
+5 Deployment API Overview